s7u4rt99/chat-ella/README.md

 ### **<u>Features and Timeline</u>**

 #### **Implemented Features**
-1. Implemented login page with login with google option
+1. Implemented login page with login with google option.
-2. Peer-to-peer messaging app which does not store information of chats online
+2. Peer-to-peer messaging app which does not store information of chats online.
-3. Log out button
+3. Log out button.
-4. Unique accounts for each user based on email
+4. Unique accounts for each user based on email, messages will be updated across different devices with the same account.
-5. Ability to take photos and send to each other/ from gallery
+5. Ability to take photos and send to each other/ from gallery.

 #### **Features to be implemented in the future**
 1. Ability to make voice/video calls (by mid July)